 - Love the challenge of learning how

-Adobe Illustrator is not a free software.
-I love using Illustrator, but unlike Inkscape it is not free.
-I do find that it is not as sluggish on my computer as Inkscape and it is now my favorite program.
+Adobe Illustrator is not free software.
+I love using Illustrator, but unlike Inkscape, it is not free.

 Silhouette Studio Business Edition is another favorite for creating files.
-I gradually upgraded from Standard Edition, to Designer Edition, and finally to Business Edition.
 In Business Edition you can import purchased or free SVG files that you find online.
 You can also create your own SVG files in Silhouette Studio Business Edition.
+If you are a Cricut user you can use Silhouette Business Edition to create files to use with your Cricut.

 Swing Design has some of the best prices on upgrades for your Silhouette Studio software.
-You can check out the Business Edition HERE.
+You can purchase the Business Edition HERE.

 This file was drawn by me and created from scratch.
 I think it would be great for handcrafted cards or maybe even a sign.